 Automatically Unfair Dismissals

-Certain reasons for dismissal are deemed automatically unfair by law.
+Certain reasons for dismissal are deemed automatically unfair under section 187 of the LRA.
 These include being dismissed for participating in lawful union activities, exercising legal rights, pregnancy, or whistleblowing.
-If proven, these cases carry harsher consequences for the employer, including higher compensation or reinstatement.
+If proven, these cases carry harsher consequences for the employer, including compensation of up to twenty-four months’ remuneration or reinstatement.

 Substantively Unfair Dismissals